sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 * Ready to get started?
 Check out the [README](https://github.com/IBM/Eager-Execution-in-TensorFlow-2.x/blob/master/README.md) for the step-by-step details on:

 1. Clone the repo
-2. Run jupyter-lab
+2. Setup Cloud Pak for Data as a Service
+3. Create a new Project and import the notebook
-3. Read through the notebook
+4. Read through the notebook
-4. Run the first half of the notebook
+5. Run the first half of the notebook
-5. Restart the kernel
+6. Restart the kernel
-6. Run the second half of the notebook
+7. Run the second half of the notebook

 # Components and services